-The verbatim terms used in the eCRF by investigators to identify adverse events will be coded using the latest version of the Medical Dictionary for Regulatory Activities (MedDRA) at the time of database lock.
+The verbatim terms used in the eCRF by investigators to identify adverse events will be coded using the Medical Dictionary for Regulatory Activities (MedDRA) at the time of database lock.
 Any AE occurring on or after the initial administration of ATIMP is considered to be treatment-emergent.
 All reported treatment-emergent adverse events will be included in the analysis.
-For each adverse event, the number and percentage of subjects who experience at least 1 occurrence of the given event will be summarized by age group, dose level and overall.
+For each adverse event, the number and percentage of participants who experience at least 1 occurrence of the given event will be summarized by age group, dose level and overall.

-Summary tables will be provided for the frequency and incidence of subjects experiencing the following treatment-emergent adverse events:
+Summary tables (count, frequency) will be provided for the frequency and incidence of participants experiencing the following treatment-emergent adverse events: